-Causes of giant platelets disorder
+Causes of giant platelet disorder

 Giant platelet disorders are hereditary.
 This means that a child inherits it from their parents, even if the parents do not have the disorder themselves.

-The most notable giant platelets disorder, Bernard-Soulier syndrome, is transmitted in an autosomal recessive pattern.
+The most notable giant platelet disorder, Bernard-Soulier syndrome, is transmitted in an autosomal recessive pattern.
 The giant platelets cause comes from a genetic abnormality.
 The gene responsible for the syndrome has been mapped to the short (p) arm of chromosome 17.
 If both parents carry the gene for Bernard-Soulier syndrome and transmit that gene to the child, the child will be born with the disorder.

 This gene is caused by a deficiency of some of the glycoproteins found in the platelets.
 Even though the parents have a decrease in the glycoproteins, their platelets will still look normal and behave normally, so they experience no excessive bleeding or bruising.

-How do you treat giant platelets disorder?
+How do you treat giant platelet disorder?